Canadian Ivory Inc.

 Inner pair - female tusks polished 0.50 kg (1.1 lbs), 38 cm (15")

 Walrus tusks arise from two modified canine teeth.
 They tend to be oval in cross section.
 The composition in cross section consists of an outer cementum layer.
 Within that layer lies the dentine.
-The dentine in turn is divided into an outer primary dentine, which has a classical ivory appearance, and then within that layer a secondary dentine, which has an intriguing marbled appearance.
+The dentine of the walrus tusk in turn is divided into an outer primary dentine, which has a classical ivory appearance, and then within that layer a secondary dentine, which has an intriguing marbled appearance.
 It is the presence of this secondary dentine that is characteristic of walrus ivory and differentiates it from other animals.
+The hardness between the 3 layers is quite consistent.

-Lastly, at the base of the tusks is the conical pulp cavity.
-The pulp cavity includes connective tissue and odontoblastic cells which are responsible for the formation of new dentine.
-The size and ultimate shape of the pulp cavity varies from animal to animal but is similar between the 2 tusks of the same animal.
-Typically the cavity is 2.5 - 4 cm (1 to 1.5”) in depth, but can range from only 1 - 8 cm (0.5 to 3”).
+At the base of the walrus tusks is the conical pulp cavity.
+The pulp cavity includes connective tissue and odontoblastic cells which are responsible for the formation of new walrus tusk material.
+The size and ultimate shape of the pulp cavity varies from animal to animal but is similar between the 2 walrus tusks of the same animal.
+Typically, the cavity is 2.5 - 4 cm (1 to 1.5") in depth, but can range from only 1 - 8 cm (0.5 to 3").

 Fine longitudinal black cracks occur in the cementum of walrus tusks and on into the outermost portion of the primary dentine.
-These ‘breathing cracks’ are more common on larger tusks, on the outer rather than the inner side of the tusk and occur only outside the gum line.
+These 'breathing cracks' are common on tusks, more on the outer rather than the inner side of the tusk and they occur only outside the gum line.

 The surfaces of the tusks aren’t always absolutely flat.
 They can naturally grow in a convoluted shape with longitudinal dips and grooves which can enhance some applications.